-In our office we use digital radiography which allows us to take x-rays using 50-70% less radiation versus conventional x-rays.
+In our office, we use digital radiography which allows us to take x-rays using 50-70% less radiation versus conventional x-rays.
 Coupled with computer monitoring, digital x-ray technology allows us to enhance the images for better diagnosis of any dental concerns.
-A leaded apron with a thyroid collar will help minimize exposure to radiation while the x-rays are being taken and should be used whenever possible.
+A leaded apron with a thyroid collar will help minimize exposure to radiation while the x-rays are being taken.

-A sealant is a preventive dental treatment that is typically recommended for children, and sometimes for adults too.
-A sealant is made of an opaque tooth-colored resin material that is painted onto the chewing surface of a tooth.
+A sealant is a preventive dental treatment that is typically recommended for children but is sometimes for adults.
+A sealant is made of an opaque, tooth-colored resin material that is painted onto the chewing surface of a tooth.
 Teeth used for chewing, the molars and pre-molars, often have deep grooves and pits on the chewing surface that are sometimes hard to keep clean.
-A dental sealant forms a smooth surface over these pits and grooves effectively blocking out cavity causing bacteria from accumulating on them.
+A dental sealant forms a smooth surface over these pits and grooves effectively blocking out cavity-causing bacteria from accumulating on them.